-By connecting people from all across the city, the CNT Urban Sustainability Apps Competition has become increasingly important as a unifying platform for residents and technologists to systemically give voice to issues and birth community-driven solutions.
+By connecting people from all across the city, the CNT Urban Sustainability Tech Challenge has become increasingly important as a unifying platform for residents and technologists to systemically give voice to issues and create community-driven solutions.

 Purshable Idea Leader: Elizabeth Zubiate

 Elizabeth Zubiate and her team created Purshable, an app that builds a demand for close-to-expiration food that grocery stores typically throw away.
 The average Chicago grocery store throws out $2,300 worth of food that is older, but still good, every single day.
 Purshable dynamically repurposes these goods, marketing items from member stores at a discount to low-income and environmentally conscious consumers.
 The app uses U.S. Census CitySDK and City of Chicago OpenGov data.